The Multiset Partition Algebra: Structural properties of the multiset partition algebra

-Now we are ready to give a proof of Theorem~\ref{cor:new_lambda}. \begin{proof} The structure constants for both $\MP_{k}(\xi)$ and $\Pa_k(\xi)$ are polynomials in $\xi$ therefore it is sufficient to prove $\tilde{\eta}_{k}$ is an algebra homomorphism when $\xi$ is evaluated at any positive integer.
-For this define the following map, which is an algebra homomorphism,
+where $\{x_d\}$ is the orbit basis of $\Pa_k(\xi)$ as defined in Equation~\eqref{eq:xd}. \end{theorem} \textbf{Reduction of proof.} The injectivity of the map is clear using the bijection~\eqref{eq:bij}.
+The structure constants for both $\MP_{k}(\xi)$ and $\Pa_k(\xi)$ are polynomials in $\xi$.
+Therefore it is sufficient to prove $\tilde{\eta}_{k}$ is an algebra homomorphism when $\xi$ is evaluated at any positive integer $n$ such that $n\geqslant 2k$.
+For this, consider the map